DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Introduction

-In our experiments, we demonstrate that a simple architecture with only a few DeltaConv blocks can match and outperform state-of-the-art results using more complex architectures.
+In our experiments, we demonstrate that a simple architecture with only a few DeltaConv blocks can match and, in some cases, outperform state-of-the-art results using more complex architectures.
 We achieve 93.8\% accuracy on ModelNet40, 84.7\% on the most difficult variant of ScanObjectNN, 86.9 mIoU on ShapeNet, and 99.6\% on SHREC11, a dataset of non-rigidly deformed shapes.
-Our ablation studies show that adding the vector stream can decrease the error by up to 25\% (from 90.4\% to 92.8\%) on ModelNet40 and up to 21\% for ShapeNet (from 81.1\ to 85.1 mIoU), while speeding up inference by $1.5-2\times$ and the backward pass by $2.5-30\times$.
+Our ablation studies show that adding the vector stream can decrease the error by up to 25\% (from 90.4\% to 92.8\%) on ModelNet40 and up to 21\% for ShapeNet (from 81.1\ to 85.1 mIoU), while the use of per-point directional features speeds up inference by $1.5-2\times$ and the backward pass by $2.5-30\times$ compared to edge-based features.

-Summarizing our main contributions: \begin{itemize}[topsep=1pt] \item We introduce a new approach for learning from surfaces that explicitly supports the construction of anisotropic filters and the evaluation and processing of tangential information.
-This is achieved by adding a stream of vector features to the usual stream of scalar features and using discrete differential operators to communicate in and between the streams. \item We propose a network architecture that realizes our approach using a selected set of operators from exterior calculus.
-We also adapt the operators to work effectively in our networks. \item We implement and evaluate the network for point clouds and propose techniques to cope with undersampled regions, noise, and missing information prevalent in point cloud learning. \end{itemize}
+Summarizing our main contributions: \begin{itemize} \item We introduce a new construction of convolution layers for geometric CNNs that supports the construction of anisotropic filters.
+This is achieved by letting networks learn convolutions as compositions and linear combinations of geometric differential operators and point-wise non-linearities.
+Moreover, the networks maintain a stream of vector features in addition to the usual stream of scalar features and use the operators to communicate in and between the streams. \item We propose a network architecture that realizes our approach and adapt the differential operators to work effectively in our networks. \item We implement and evaluate the network for point clouds\footnote{The implementation is available at \url{https://github.com/rubenwiersma/deltaconv}.} and propose techniques to cope with undersampled regions, noise, and missing information prevalent in point cloud learning. \end{itemize}